Application process for wholetime firefighters

 - fitness assessment.

-You’ll also be asked questions about your health and any disabilities or medical needs you may have.
+You’ll be asked questions about your health and any disabilities or medical needs you may have.
 All cases are looked at individually while following professional medical guidance.

 Our fitness advisers will carry out a fitness assessment as part of the medical called a VO2 max test.
 You will jog on a treadmill wearing a facemask while connected to an analyser.
 The gradient and speed will gradually increase.
 This will measure your lung capacity.
 This test equates to level 8.8 on the bleep test.